 By default all participants of a session have writing access.
 To restrict or grant this access to other participants, right-click on that user in the session list and select Restrict to read-only access or Grant writing access.
 This can only be done by the host.

 You can use this feature to follow a single participant as s/he navigates the project and performs changes.
 When you follow a participant:

 - Whenever s/he opens a file on his/her computer, it is opened on yours too.

 - Any time s/he switches to view a different file, it is switched on yours.

 - As s/he scrolls through a file, the viewpoint is moved on your computer also, so that you see what s/he sees.

 There are multiple ways of staying aware of what a driver is currently doing:

 - In the package explorer (or resource navigator):

-A green dot decorates the file that a participant has currently in focus.
+A colored dot decorates the file that a participant has currently in focus.
 The color depends on the contact.

 - A blue arrow decorates a file that is shared with other participants.